liebharc/homr/README.md

 # homr

-homr is an Optical Music Recognition (OMR) software which takes camera pictures of sheet music and turns them into machine readable [MusicXML](https://www.w3.org/2021/06/musicxml40/).
-MusicXML can then futher processed e.g. with tools such as [musescore](https://musescore.com/).
+homr is an Optical Music Recognition (OMR) software designed to transform camera pictures of sheet music into machine-readable MusicXML format.
+The resulting [MusicXML](https://www.w3.org/2021/06/musicxml40/) files can be further processed using tools such as [musescore](https://musescore.com/).

 ## Prequisites